AlbertoIbarra/DataViz_Course/Data Descriptions/rossman.md

     + `Promo2SinceYear`, the year when the store started participating in `Promo2`.

-    + `PromoInterval`, the consecutive intervals `Promo2` is started, naming the months the promotion is started anew.
-For instance,  'Feb/May/Aug/Nov' means each round starts in February, May, August, November of any given year for that store.
+    + `Promo2Interval`, the consecutive intervals `Promo2` is started, naming the months the promotion is started anew.
+For instance,  'Feb/May/Aug/Nov' means that each round starts in February, May, August, November of any given year for that store.

 ### Source